 Do you want to learn how to sculpt clay but aren't sure where to begin?
 Whether you’re new to polymer clay or you’ve been sculpting for years, there is always something new to learn.
 Whether it’s a new technique to make your art look even better or a tip to get a job done more quickly, the world of Sculpey is endless.
-This guide to clay sculpting will walk you through different clay types for sculpting and the techniques you will need to set yourself up for at-home crafting success.
+This guide to clay sculpting will walk you through the different clay types for sculpting and the techniques you will need to set yourself up for at-home crafting success.

-Ignite your creativity and learn how to sculpt clay with confidence — even with zero experience — using the following tips and tools.
+Ignite your creativity and learn to sculpt clay with confidence — even with zero experience — using the following tips and tools.
 You'll be making crafts, jewelry and handcrafted treasures in no time!

 What Is Sculpting Clay?

-Before you dive into sculpting, let's discuss the differences among clay types.
+Before you dive in, let's discuss the different clay types for sculpting.

 - Oil-based modeling clay: Oil-based clays, made from oils, minerals and waxes, won't dry out like water-based options.
 This material can be tricky for beginners, as it requires heat to soften and mold.
 A favorite tool among special effects artists, oil-based clay remains workable for long periods but does not harden, making it unsuitable for finished craft projects.

 - Water-based modeling clay: Originally developed for Disney's animatronics models, water-based WED (Walter E. Disney) clay is another material used by entertainment professionals for animation, masks and more.
 Designed for fast sculpts to make molds, WED clay must stay moist and does not allow for firing.

 - Water-based ceramic "firing" clay: If you like to create household ceramics, pottery and earthenware, you can shape these water-based clays by hand or throw them on a potter's wheel and fire them at high temperatures in a kiln to cure.